Access and Inclusion

 The Disability Services Act 1993 (amended 2004) requires all Local Governments to develop and implement a Disability Access and Inclusion Plan (DAIP) to ensure people with disabilities have equal access to facilities and services.

 The City recognises that diverse members of the community may experience access and inclusion issues.
 These members include people with disabilities, their families and carers, people from diverse backgrounds and cultures, the elderly and people experiencing other access and inclusion issues, such as parents with prams.

-The City adopted a new Access and Inclusion Plan (AIP) in December 2011.
+The City adopted a new Access and Inclusion Plan (AIP) in May 2015, the Access and Inclusion Plan 2015-17 is available online, in print or in alternative formats upon request.
 The City is responsible for the implementation of this Plan, which is an important step that will guide a strategic approach to addressing many of the needs of people with a disability and those from culturally and linguistically diverse backgrounds.

-The Access and Inclusion Plan is available to download or if you would like a copy of the Plan in an alternative format please contact the City on 9400 4952.
+If you have any questions or if you would like a copy of the Plan in an alternative format please contact the City on 9400 4226.